brandon-rhodes/sphinx-tutorial/handout/quick-sphinx.rst

  This paragraph can be targeted with :ref:`custom-label`, and will also be the :index:`target` of several index entries!

+ .. index:: pair: copper, wire

+ This paragraph will be listed in the index under both “wire, copper” and “copper, wire.”
+See the index documentation for even more complex ways of building index entries.

+ Many kinds of cross-reference can be used inside of a paragraph:

  :ref:`custom-label`             :class:`~module.class`
  :doc:`quick-sphinx`             :method:`~module.class.method()`
  :mod:`module`                   :attr: `~module.class.attribute`